 To facilitate the uniform treatment of residents, households living in either RAD PBV units or "Section 18" non-RAD PBV units at New City Plaza Apartments will be entitled to the same residents rights, participation, waiting list and grievance procedures listed within per Notice H-2019-09, PIH 2019-23 (the RAD Notice), and Joint Housing Notice H 2016-17/PIH 2016-17.
-Housing Connect maintains the certification that the proposed RAD/Section 18 Conversion will comply with all applicable site and neighborhood standards, and the site will be in full compliance with applicable provisions of Title VI of the Civil Rights Act of 1964, Title VIII of the Civil Rights Act of 1968, Executive Order 11063, and HUD regulations.
+Housing Connect maintains the certification that the proposed RAD/Section 18 Conversion will comply with all applicable site and neighborhood standards, and the site will be in full compliance with applicable provisions of Title VI of the Civil Rights Act of 1968, Executive Order 11063, and HUD regulations.
 Review will be completed for accessibility for persons with disabilities and the design of any proposed improvements will be consistent with applicable accessibility standards under the Fair Housing Act, Section 504 of the Rehabilitation Act of 1973, and the regulations in the American with Disabilities Act.